dukekautington3rd/techtask/README.md

 # techtask
-The purpose of this code is to demostrate building a container stack that provides a front-end reverse proxy server and a backend web server. credentials are required to access the content on the web server and are configureable in `docker-compose.yml` at build time.
+The purpose of this code is to demostrate building a container stack that provides a front-end reverse proxy server and a backend web server.
+ Credentials are required to access the content on the web server and are configureable in `docker-compose.yml` at build time.

-The docker compose is instructed to build the containers at execution so it should take minimal steps to get up and running.
+The docker compose file is instructed to build the containers at "up" so it should take minimal steps to get up and running.

 All you should need is
 ```